amd/UIF/README.md

     2. Download the file
         1. For TensorFlow: TF_v2.9_ZenDNN_v3.3_C++_API.zip
         2. For PyTorch: PT_v1.11.0_ZenDNN_v3.3_C++_API.zip
-    3. You must sign a EULA to download.
-Read it carefully and click **I ACCEPT** to download the package.
-    4. Copy the downloaded package within the repository.
+    3. Copy the downloaded package within the repository.
 Use the package for the next steps in the setup.

 3. Build the Docker with TensorFlow/PyTorch+ZenDNN.